acpoppe/A-Cappella/README.md

 <!-- LICENSE -->
 ## License

-This application is current UNLICENSED.
+This application is currently UNLICENSED.